crackx02/Wireframe/README.md

   - 0: Renders `TickDynamicsWorld` (default, likely the main world).
   - 1: Renders `TickRaycastWorld` - World used for raycasts in the main tick loop (40 TPS). (?)
   - 2: Renders `InterpolatedRaycastWorld` - World used for raycasts in the render loop, is interpolated to avoid jitter. (?)
   - 3: Renders `PhysicsWorld` - Physics world #4, it seems to be empty, not sure what its purpose is.
+  **Note: The world information above may not be 100% accurate at the time of writing this.**
 - `/wf_phys_all`: Toggles all physics-related features on or off at once.
 - `/wf_phys_wireframe`: Toggles rendering of physics collision mesh wireframe.
 - `/wf_phys_aabb`: Toggles rendering of physics object's AABB (bounding box).